BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-command-line.md

 ![start bloc-service](images/bloc-service/start-conf.png)

-You are now ready to use the [BLOC-service JSON RPC API](bloc-service-json-api.md)
+* Your wallet is ready to be used with the [BLOC-service JSON RPC API](bloc-service-json-api.md)

 ## **Restore a existing BLOC wallet with bloc-service**